duld/learningGolang/notes.md

   * Arrays are values.
 Assigning one array to another copies all the elements.
   * In particular, if you pass an array to a function, it will receive a copy of the array, __not a pointer to it__.
   * The size of an array is part of its type.
 The types __[10]int__ and __[20]int__ are distinct.

+### Slice
+A slice is made up of three parts.
+* A pointer to an __underlying array__
+* the __length__ of the slice
+* the __capacity__ of the slice

+The length of a slice represents the total indexable range of the slice.
+We can access and set values within that range.
+The capacity of a slice is the total size of the underlying array allocated for the slice.
+To add items to the slice past the length, we must call the built-in __append()__ function, passing in the slice we wish to append to.
+We can append a series of comma seperated values or an entire slice of a valid type using the __...__ operator.

+### Map
+A map is a key value store, where a unique key is used when looking up the value.
+Think Dictionary.
+The order of values in a map is not stored, and they can be returned in any order.